 Other ICBC Deadlines

-- While you have two years to file a lawsuit for most claims, some cases have shorter deadlines:
+- While you have two years to file a lawsuit for most claims, there are some shorter time limits in ICBC claims you need to be aware of:

 - If you plan to sue a city or town (including people employed by the city or town), you may need to give them notice within 2 months of the accident, and start the lawsuit within 6 months.